internetarchive/fatcat/rust/README.md

 - rust stable, 2018 edition, 1.32+ (eg, via "rustup", includes cargo tool)
 - diesel (`cargo install diesel_cli`)
 - postgres (compatible with 9.6+; run 11.x in production)
-- postgres libs (debian: `sudo apt install libsqlite3-dev libpq-dev`)
+- postgres libs (debian/ubuntu: `libsqlite3-dev libpq-dev`)
-- libsodium library and development headers (debian: `libsodium-dev`)
+- libsodium library and development headers (debian/ubuntu: `libsodium-dev`)

-Copying commands out of `../.gitlab-ci.yml` file may be the fastest way to get started.

-Create a new postgres superuser.
-A regular postgres user and an existing database should also work (with up/down migrations), but it's easier to just blow the entire database away.

-Copy `env.example` to `.env`, update if needed, then re-create database from
-scratch:
+We need to create a new `fatcat` postgres user and database to run tests and develop with.
+On debian/ubuntu, a UNIX account named `postgres` is automatically created with control over the database, so we'll run setup commands from that user.
+To create the database account:

+    sudo su - postgres

+    # this command creates a PostgreSQL user, not a UNIX/system user
+    createuser -s fatcat -P

+    # switch back to your regular system user
+    exit

+Copy `./example.env` to `./.env` and update the `DATABASE_URL` and `TEST_DATABASE_URL` lines with the password you set above.

+As your regular user, use `diesel` to create and initialize the `fatcat` database (`diesel` and the fatcat tools will automatically use postgresql credentials from the `.env` file):

     diesel database reset

-Build and run:
+Build and run the API server:

     cargo run --bin fatcatd

-Tests:
+Run tests:

     cargo test -- --test-threads 1